 Great if you've already got one

-The Ring Video Doorbell 2 was notable for its time, but it's getting to be harder to find since it's now discontinued.
+The Ring Video Doorbell 2 was notable for its time, but it's getting harder to find since it's now discontinued.